 Controlling where fracturing occurs is important for two reasons.
 First, if fracturing were to extend into overlying freshwater aquifers it would create a potential pathway for contamination of water supplies.
 Second, oil production would decrease if fractures extended into non-oil bearing formations.

 Fortunately, in the Denver Basin we have a stack of rocks (the Pierre Shale) that separates the Niobrara from shallower aquifers.
 The properties of the Pierre Shale are ideal for preventing upward migration of fractures or fluids.
 The Pierre Shale has extremely low permeability and it is very thick (varying from more than a half a mile thick to about a mile and a half thick).
-These two properties combine to make the possibility of fractures or fluids working their way up through it, essentially nil.
+These two properties combine such that the chance of fractures or fluids working their way up through it is essentially nil.
 The calculation tool will show you how thick this barrier is at any spot in the Denver Basin.

 Explanation of how to use the Niobrara Tool

 Click here to begin using the tool.

 The Niobrara Tool opens with a map of the Colorado area, showing a yellow outline for the area of Niobrara data that is currently available.

 You can locate your area of interest within this boundary in two ways: (1) by clicking the left mouse button directly on the map for a specific location (zoom-in first to avoid selecting multiple points); or (2) by first typing the address of interest (including the city and state or ZIP code) into the search bar in the upper right corner (red box in image below), hitting ENTER, and then clicking with the left mouse button on that location.